SakuMyl/TensorCompletion/README.md

-This repository contains algorithms for computing finite completability properties of partial tensors using Macaulay2.
+This repository contains algorithms for computing how many of partial tensors of given size are finitely completable for each possible number of known entries.